brainhack-school2020/LynnVerty_BHS_Project_2020/README.md

 ## Summary

 I'm a first year PhD student in neuropsychology at University of Montreal.
+I study the predictive value of fMRI data on cognitive intervention gains with older people.
 With BHS, I wish to learn more about python for fMRI data analysis.
 I especially wish to be better at automatizing my scripts with function definition in python.
-.

 ## Project definition

 ### Background

 My project is on aging and cognitive training.
-Not sure yet if I want to use the data from my thesis project or open data ressources.
+Not sure yet if I will use the data from my thesis project or open data ressources.

 ### Tools